Also known as:

-In E Afghanistan the Slaty-headed Parakeet will most often make its nest in the old dwelling of the Scaly-bellied Woodpecker.
-They will also have nests close together with several other pairs.Academic Research
+In E Afghanistan, the Slaty-headed Parakeet will most often make its nest in an old Scaly-bellied Woodpecker dwelling.

 Size: